cettia/cettia.github.io/guides/cettia-tutorial.md

 As you would intuitively expect, `httpTransportServer` and `wsTransportServer` are Asity applications, and they can run on any framework as long as it's possible to feed them with `ServerHttpExchange` and `ServerWebSocket`.
 The Cettia server is also basically an Asity application.

 In this step, you can play with Asity resources directly by submitting an HTTP request and WebSocket request to `/cettia`; but we won't delve into Asity in this tutorial.
 Consult the [Asity](http://asity.cettia.io) website if you are interested.
-Unless you need to write an Asity application from scratch, you can safely ignore Asity; just note that even if your favorite framework is not supported, with about 200 code lines, you can write an Asity bridge to your framework and run Cettia via that bridge.
+Unless you need to write an Asity application from scratch, you can safely ignore Asity; just note that even if your favorite framework is not supported, with about 200 lines of code, you can write an Asity bridge to your framework and run Cettia via that bridge.

 ### Installing Cettia

-Before diving into the code, let's establish 3 primary concepts of Cettia at the highest conceptual level:
+Before diving into the code, let's establish three primary concepts of Cettia at the highest conceptual level:

 - **Server** - An interface used to interact with sockets.
 It offers an event to initialize newly accepted sockets and provides finder methods to find sockets matching the given criteria and execute the given socket action.
 - **Socket** - A feature-rich interface built on the top of the transport.
 It provides the event system that allows you to define your own events, regardless of the type of event data, and exchange them between the Cettia client and the Cettia server in real-time.